 We are delighted to have the Polly Morris Band and Plastic Jeezus playing our Friday evening concert in the characterful old theatre auditorium.
 Both bands are known for their entertaining and often comedic performances.
 Definitely music to make you smile.
 Doors open at 7pm.
 Visit the LINE UP page for more information on both bands.
 Friday night tickets are only £12.00, Saturday tickets £40.00 and weekend tickets £50.00.
 Buy tickets.

-We have a fantastic selection of acoustic artists playing over two stages all day Saturday, the Theatre Auditorium and the Mulberry Room.
-From emerging artists like Ben Robertson and Iona Lane, through local favourites including Will McNicol & Luke Selby, to headliners Merry Hell, Ange Hardy and Lucy Ward.
+We have a fantastic selection of acoustic artists playing over two stages all day Saturday in the Theatre and the Mulberry Room.
+From emerging artists like Ben Robertson and Iona Lane, through local favourites including Will McNicol & Luke Selby, to headliners Merry Hell, Reg Meuross and Lucy Ward.
 Plus a special collaboration between Kadia and Said the Maiden – expect some amazing vocal harmonies there.
-Early bird tickets prices are only £35.00 for the Saturday or £45.00 for the weekend.
+Live music starts from 1.30pm on Saturday.
+Saturday tickets are £40.00 and £50.00 for the weekend.
 Buy tickets.

 Fatea has long been a champion of emerging talent.
 Earlier this year we ran a competition for emerging artists to win slots on the main stages at the festival.
 It was a close and fiercely fought competition, and the winners are: James Edwyn & the Borrowed Band, Trevor Babajack Steger and Robert Lane.
 Check out the Fatea Future Star page for info, videos and links for all the brilliant competition finalists.

 Saturday Morning Session and instrument try out with The Folk Orc